sulis-hpc/sulis-hpc.github.io/advanced/ensemble/gnuparallel.markdown

 module load {{site.data.software.defaultgcc}}
 module load {{site.data.software.parallel}}

-# Parallel should launch one instances of srun per SLURM task with *3* arguments each
+# Parallel should launch one instance of srun per SLURM task with *3* arguments each
 MY_PARALLEL_OPTS="-N 3 --delay .2 -j $SLURM_NTASKS --joblog parallel-${SLURM_JOBID}.log"

 # srun itself should launch 1 instance of our program and not oversubscribe resources